artefom/jane_street_kaggle/README.md

 On startup Jane Street Kaggle competition will automatically parse those and use them instead of values from .cfg file

-See jange_street_kaggle/config_templates/default_jange_street_kaggle.cfg for detailed info about configuration
+See jane_street_kaggle/config_templates/default_jane_street_kaggle.cfg for detailed info about configuration

 Docker execution
 ============================

-Project comes with pre-configured docker file which will copy source code, install all libraries in cache-friendly fashion and run help message: `jange_street_kaggle --help`
+Project comes with pre-configured docker file which will copy source code, install all libraries in cache-friendly fashion and run help message: `jane_street_kaggle --help`